goarchit/archit/install.md

 To upgrade to the latest push:

-go get -u github.com/goarchit/archit

-if "go get" fails with a git error, do the git by hand:

 cd src/github.com/goarchit/archit
 git pull
 go install  (and resolve any missing packages with go get <package>)